Little or no experience of via ferrata

-Overlooking Saint-Pierre d'Entremont, this via ferrata is in a peaceful setting in the Chartreuse.
-Accessible and ideal for first-time climbers, it can be combined with a more challenging second section!
+Via Ferrata Roche Veyrand: overlooking Saint-Pierre d'Entremont, this via ferrata is in a peaceful setting in the Chartreuse.
+Accessible and ideal for first-time climbers, it can be combined with a second, more challenging section!

 From the car park, the 300m ascent is on a fairly steep path.
 The return is also on a mountain trail, before rejoining the same route as the outward journey.
 Even the loop of the first part is a nice little mountain outing.